rhoticity/tpg-roadtrip-bingo/prompts.md

 - A sign for an unincorporated place
 - Any wild or captive amphibian or reptile
 - A picture of the thing a street is named for, visible from or located on that street (e.g. a sunset taken from Sunset Boulevard; an oak tree on Oak Street)
+- Any Canadian license plate
+- A civil defense/weather siren

 ## Hard
 - Picture within or sign of US National Park (https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States#National_parks)
 - Picture within or sign of US National Monument (https://en.wikipedia.org/wiki/List_of_national_monuments_of_the_United_States#List_of_national_monuments)
-- A mansard-roof Pizza Hut building (can be still operating as a Pizza Hut, have another business in it, or vacant)
+- A mansard-roof Pizza Hut building (can be still operating as a Pizza Hut, have another business in it, or vacant; representative examples at https://usedtobeapizzahut.com/)
-- An A-frame IHOP building (can be still operating as IHOP, have another business in it, or vacant)
+- An A-frame IHOP building (can be still operating as IHOP, have another business in it, or vacant; representative examples at https://www.roadarch.com/eateries/ihop.html)
 - Any depiction of, or a live example of, a state bird in its state (e.g. Northern cardinal in Illinois) - https://en.wikipedia.org/wiki/List_of_U.S._state_birds
 - Any depiction of, or a live example of, a state flower in its state (e.g. California poppy in California) - https://en.wikipedia.org/wiki/List_of_U.S._state_and_territory_flowers
 - Any depiction of, or a live example of, a state tree in its state (e.g. Sabal palmetto in South Carolina) - https://en.wikipedia.org/wiki/List_of_U.S._state_and_territory_trees